 The cost of applying for a GDN license is $700 plus an additional $90 for each dealer license plate.
 Sometimes there might be additional processing fees, depending on the type of license you’re applying for.

 An indispensable requirement for obtaining most types of Texas dealer licenses is to get a $25,000 Texas auto dealer bond.
 Only franchised dealers, travel trailer dealers and trailer/semitrailer dealers are exempted from this requirement.

-The auto dealer bond is a three-party contract between your business as the principal, the state of Texas as the obligee, and the surety that provides the bond.
+An auto dealer bond is a three-party contract between your business as the principal, the Texas DMV as the obligee, and the surety that provides the bond.